The president's powers are limited. The president's powers are limited. The president's powers are limited.

 The catch is, you have to be willing to trigger a crisis if the "qualifying" legislation never arrives.
 That's what Obama has never been willing to do.

 Admittedly, the stakes were much higher, the economy more fragile and the opposition much more extreme than in Clinton's time.
-At least two of Obama's major punts, in December 2010 and in late July 2011, are defensible and may have been prudent (though I believe he tilted the playing field against himself as the debt ceiling showdown developed).
+At least two of Obama's major punts, in December 2010 and in late July 2011, are defensible and may have been prudent (though I believe he tilted the playing field against himself in 2011 as the debt ceiling showdown developed).

 In each case, however, he has signaled that he is the one not willing to risk a crisis and its effect on the economy.
 Here's how he defended his December 2010 deal extending the Bush tax cuts for two years in exchange for other stimulus: